Marion County Public Schools Professional Development Certification Program (PDCP)

 Marion County Public Schools

-Marion County Public Schools full-time instructional employees holding a temporary teaching certificate (with at least 24 months remaining) may qualify to enroll in the MCPS Professional Development Certification Program (PDCP).
+Marion County Public Schools full-time instructional employees holding a temporary teaching certificate with an expiration date of June 30, 2023, or June 30, 2024, may qualify to enroll in the MCPS Professional Development Certification Program (PDCP).
 Marion County Public Schools is proud to offer PDCP, a state-approved competency-based program.
 PDCP is a certification pathway providing job-embedded learning that will complement and enhance the teacher’s instructional impact.
 Following completion of all components of PDCP, including passing all subtests of the Florida Teacher Certification General Knowledge Test (Essay, English Language Skills, Reading, Math), the Professional Education Test, and any applicable Subject Area Examinations, participants qualify to apply for a Florida Professional Certificate.

 - 24 Month Duration